-The purpose of this report is to seek comment on guidance for use by central counterparties (CCPs) on certain principles and key considerations in the CPMI-IOSCO Principles for financial market infrastructures (PFMI) relating to financial risk management for CCPs.
+The purpose of this report is to provide guidance for use by central counterparties (CCPs) on certain principles and key considerations relating to CCP financial risk management in the Principles for financial market infrastructures (PFMI), published by the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).
 This guidance is also intended for use by regulatory, supervisory and oversight authorities as they carry out their respective responsibilities for CCPs.
-The guidance that is being consulted upon in this report is not intended to create additional standards for CCPs beyond those set out in the PFMI, but rather aims to provide increased clarity and granularity on how the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO) intend the PFMI to be implemented by CCPs.
-While numerous principles of the PFMI are referenced throughout the report, it should be noted that much of the guidance relates to governance (Principle 2), credit (Principle 4), margin (Principle 6), and liquidity (Principle 7).
+While numerous principles of the PFMI are referenced throughout the report, it should be noted that much of the guidance relates to governance (Principle 2), credit risk (Principle 4), margin (Principle 6), and liquidity risk (Principle 7).
+Other principles addressed include general business risk (Principle 15) and custody and investment risks (Principle 16).

 CCPs have become increasingly critical components of the financial system in recent years, due in part to the introduction of mandatory central clearing for standardised over-the-counter (OTC) derivatives in some jurisdictions.
-It is imperative that each CCP is sufficiently resilient to withstand clearing member failures and other stress events to a very high probability.
-Furthermore, CCPs must have recovery plans that enable them to allocate credit losses and liquidity shortfalls fully and replenish financial and liquidity resources in a timely manner.
+It is imperative that each CCP is sufficiently resilient to withstand participant failures and other stress events to a very high probability.

-To improve the resilience of CCPs, this report provides guidance on five key aspects of a CCP's financial risk management framework: governance, stress testing for both credit and liquidity exposures, coverage, margin, and a CCP's contribution of its financial resources to losses.
-Further, the Committees issued guidance on recovery in October 2014 and this report reiterates several areas of that guidance on where CCPs need to further develop their recovery plans.
+To improve the resilience of CCPs, this report provides guidance on five key aspects of a CCP's financial risk-management framework: governance, stress testing for both credit and liquidity exposures, coverage, margin, and the contribution of its financial resources to losses.

-As strong governance is a necessary component of an effective financial risk management framework, Chapter 2 (governance) sets out the responsibilities of a CCP's board in its oversight of the risk management tools and requirements discussed in other sections of the report.
-Chapters 3 through 6 (credit and liquidity stress testing, coverage, margin, and a CCP's contribution to losses) build on this governance framework and seek to further explain how a CCP should design and implement these key aspects of risk management, adding specificity to certain principles and key considerations of the PFMI.
-Additionally, to address the remote possibility that risk management may prove insufficient in the most extreme market conditions, it is crucial that CCPs subject to the PFMI develop comprehensive recovery plans.
-Chapter 7 (recovery), therefore, restates several points from the prior CPMI-IOSCO guidance on recovery to assist CCPs in strengthening their recovery plans.
+As strong governance is a necessary component of an effective financial risk-management framework, Section 2 (governance) sets out the responsibilities of a CCP's board in its oversight of the risk-management tools and requirements discussed in other sections of the report.
+Sections 3 to 6 (stress testing for both credit and liquidity exposures, coverage, margin, and the contribution of CCP financial resources to losses) build on this governance framework and seek to assist CCPs in designing and implementing these key aspects of risk management, adding increased clarity and granularity relating to certain principles and key considerations of the PFMI.